quantumlib/Stim/doc/sinter_api.md

             discarded a task is not an error.
         seconds: The amount of CPU core time spent sampling the tasks, in seconds.
-        classified_errors: Defaults to None.
-When data is collecting using `--split_errors`, this counter has keys corresponding to observed symptoms and values corresponding to how often those errors occurred.
-The total of all the values is equal to the total number of errors.
-For example, the key 'E_E' means observable 0 and observable 2 flipped.
+        custom_counts: A counter mapping string keys to integer values.
+Used for tracking arbitrary values, such as per-observable error counts or the number of times detectors fired.
+The meaning of the information in the counts is not specified; the only requirement is that it should be correct to add each key's counts when merging statistics.

+            Although this field is an editable object, it's invalid to edit the counter after the stats object is initialized.
     """
     strong_id: str
     decoder: str
     json_metadata: Any
-    shots: int
+    shots: int = 0
-    errors: int
+    errors: int = 0
-    discards: int
+    discards: int = 0
-    seconds: float
+    seconds: float = 0
-    classified_errors: Optional[collections.Counter] = None
+    custom_counts: Counter[str]
 ```

 <a name="sinter.TaskStats.to_anon_stats"></a>